waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Muscle is out of PP for Ice Punch and Cross Chop.
 - Relying on Strength (9 PP) for now.
 - Need to heal at Route 10 Pokemon Center soon.
 - Facing Onix.
-Staying in with Muscle (Strength).
-- Onix sent out.
-Using Strength.
-- Strength is not very effective against Onix (Rock/Ground).
+Using Strength (only valid move).
-- Muscle took negligible damage from Rock Throw.
+- Muscle Strength PP: 6.
-- Continuing to spam Strength.
+- Need to heal PP ASAP after this battle.